shlizee/RhythmicNet/README.md

 (* equal contribution)

 ## Introduction
-This repository contains the code (coming soon) and the project page for the work **How Does it Sound?
+This repository contains the code and the project page for the work **How Does it Sound?
 Generation of Rhythmic Soundtracks for Human Movement Videos** ([paper](https://openreview.net/pdf?id=JuNatTaGZ6J)) presented in NeurIPS 2021.

 **Please Turn Sound ON**